School Choice programs are only legal under state law.

 Incorrect!

-False.
 San Antonio Indep.
 School Dist.
 V. Rodriguez established there is no federal constitutional right to education.
 Education is largely a state issue.
-States have taken varied approaches to education across the country from differences in funding to compulsory attendance dates.
+Educational choice programs have been enacted by state legislatures, with the exception of D.C.’s voucher, which is funded by Congress.

 The State determines how and where a child will be educated.